wadiemendja/TicTacToe/README.md

 # TicTacToe
-code a Tic Tac Toe game from scratch in plain HTML, CSS, and JavaScript in a functional way!
+coding a Tic Tac Toe game from scratch in plain HTML, CSS, and JavaScript in a functional way!

 ![alt text](xo.JPG)